 After earning my master’s degree in nonprofit leadership and management and exploring different areas of the nonprofit world in Argentina and the United States, I found that my true passion is helping those whose voices are not always heard—patients and families affected by rare disease.
 For the past few years, I have been helping patients understand how to proactively participate in their diagnoses, how to manage their diseases, and how to explore treatment options.
 At Ultragenyx, I am eager to help and advocate for those living with rare diseases around Latin America.
 My daily goal is to better serve those in need so they can have a better quality of life.

-Senior Manager, Patient Advocacy
+Associate Director, Patient Advocacy

 Throughout my life, I’ve had a heart for those in need.
 From volunteering for animal welfare, participating in local events to support The March of Dimes or rare diseases like spinal muscular atrophy (SMA), and most importantly, adopting my amazing son.
 With a background in pharmaceuticals, I quickly realized my soul’s purpose is working with and advocating for individuals and families affected by rare disease, which has happily led me to Ultragenyx.
 In this role, I can see firsthand how empowering, informing, and amplifying the voices of those living with rare diseases can make a difference.
 Knowing that there are people out there who need support keeps me motivated every day to do more.